 The number receiving their living costs from the taxpayer has increased by 40% since 2015, according to the Home Office data.

 Yet despite the increased spending the Home Office has said there has been an ‘increase’ in asylum abuse

-The occurrence of rampant asylum abuse has however been corroborated by the Independent Chief Inspector of Borders, former senior Home Office personnel, a number of think tanks (e.g. Policy Exchange and Civitas) and judges (for more see our separate blog post about asylum abuse).
+The occurrence of such abuse has been corroborated by the Independent Chief Inspector of Borders, former senior Home Office personnel, a number of think tanks (e.g. Policy Exchange and Civitas) and judges (for more see our separate blog post about asylum abuse).

-Abuse of asylum system is unfair and must be stopped.
+Abuse of the asylum system is unfair and must be stopped.